Search Railroad Sites For:

 One of the trainmen who loves to tell stories.

-Passing the other train at Mayshaw as it headed back to Rusk from Palestine.
+Our train passed the other train at Mewshaw as it headed back to Rusk.

 Passengers still enjoying their trip aboard the Texas State Railroad.
-The train returned us to the Palestine Station on time and I detrained for some additional pictures.
+We arrived back to the Palestine station on time and I detrained for some additional pictures.

 Our train in front of the Palestine Station.